1 min read

 We have all learned that eliminating waste from processes is a vital part of a company's profitability and viability.
 But we have often neglected to implement these principles in the Machine Maintenance processes.
 Doing so is the next step of improvement for our factories.

-So what are the wastes that exists in the maintenance process?
 Well, a few of them are fairly obvious, but there are a few that are often overlooked and can contribute to the overall accumulation of downtime.
 These wastes can include:

 If we look at the traditional 7 wastes of Lean Manufacturing, we can see a direct correlation between the waste we see in maintenance and the waste we see in Lean.